sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/inputs/overview.md

 Inputs have an optional field `label` that can uniquely identify them in observability data such as metrics and logs.
 This can be useful when running configs with multiple inputs, otherwise their metrics labels will be generated based on their composition.
 For more information check out the [metrics documentation][metrics.about].

 -->

-## Generating Messages

-It's possible to generate data with Tyk Streams using the [generate]({{< ref "/product-stack/tyk-streaming/configuration/inputs/generate" >}}) input, which is also a convenient way to trigger scheduled pipelines.